ONSdigital/Hackathon_Nov23/README.md

 # Hackathon_Nov23 (24-28th November, 2023)

 > [!important]
-> The access to  GitHub Copilot, Copilot Chat and GCP environment/API's is only for Hackathon purpose.
+> 1. GitHub Copilot, Copilot Chat and GCP environment/API's are made vaiable for the hackathon purpose only.
+Do not submit other ONS information, regardless of its nature to the services etc.
-> <br>
+> 2. Off-network devices to be mandated for hackathon participation.

 Hackathon template repository.
 This repository have all the informaton on **Project Challenges**, **Hackathon Guidance Notes** and **Checklist** documents. <br>